-The bachelor of business administration program incorporates the development of the adult student's exposure to human problems and personal values through a well-planned, sequenced curriculum which integrates within the curriculum increasingly advanced cognitive skills, awareness of self and others, and social and interpersonal skills, all through a Christian world view.
+The Bachelor of Business Administration program incorporates the development of the adult student's exposure to human problems and personal values through a well-planned curriculum which integrates within the curriculum increasingly advanced cognitive skills, awareness of self and others, and social and interpersonal skills, all through a Christian worldview.

-Within the business major, certain required courses form the theoretical and practical framework adults need to succeed in increasingly responsible leadership roles within their professional and personal organizations.
-The bachelor of business administration encourages students to achieve the following educational objectives:
+Within the business program, certain required courses form the theoretical and practical framework adults need to succeed in increasingly responsible leadership roles within their professional and personal organizations.
+The Bachelor of Business Administration encourages students to achieve the following educational objectives:

-• Apply critical thinking and reasoning skills to identify problems and to develop problem-solving abilities.

-- Develop their potential, enabling them to face the future with confidence and determination. - Facilitate spiritual growth and examine personal and corporate values and behavior from a Christian worldview. - Facilitate social development and effectiveness in interpersonal relationships through development of a Christian world view and constructive attitudes toward work, other people, and the quality of life. - Prepare for leadership and service in their vocations. - Develop written communication skills. - Develop oral communication skills. - Foster and promote a sense of biblical ethics and values to be applied in their personal and professional lives. - Understand the functional components of business economics, marketing, accounting, finance, law, management. - Apply theoretical knowledge to solve real-life problems through teamwork within the context of an active learning environment.
+- Apply critical thinking and reasoning skills to identify problems and to develop problem-solving abilities. - Develop their potential, enabling them to face the future with confidence and determination. - Facilitate spiritual growth and examine personal and corporate values and behavior from a Christian worldview. - Facilitate social development and effectiveness in interpersonal relationships through development of a Christian worldview and constructive attitudes toward work, other people, and the quality of life. - Prepare for leadership and service in their vocations. - Develop written communication skills. - Develop oral communication skills. - Foster and promote a sense of biblical ethics and values to be applied in their personal and professional lives - Understand the functional components of business economics, marketing, accounting, finance, law, management. - Apply theoretical knowledge to solve real-life problems through teamwork within the context of an active learning environment.